Soneliem/WAIUA/README.md

 If Valorant is already running:
 1. Ensure you are in a match (after selecting agents)
-2. Press the big "Click To Load Match Info" button and wait about 10 seconds
+2. Press the big "Click To Load Match Info" button and wait about 7 seconds
 3. Profit

 If Valorant is not running:
 1. Press the account button in the top left
 2. Use your Riot Account details to log in.
 Remember to select your region from the bottom left.
 3. Ensure you are in a match (after selecting agents). idk about you but wouldn't you need to have Valorant open for this?
-3. Press the big "Click To Load Match Info" button and wait about 10 seconds
+3. Press the big "Click To Load Match Info" button and wait about 7 seconds
 4. Profit slightly less

 ## Roadmap and Known Bugs

 Please check the [issues tab](https://github.com/Soneliem/WAIUA/issues) before making a new issue.
-My [Discord Server]() has a list of known bugs and upcoming features.
+My [Discord Server](https://discord.gg/X7CYCeZSRK) has a list of known bugs and upcoming features.

 ## Built With
 * [WPF](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/?view=netdesktop-5.0)